Complex projective structures with Schottky holonomy: Preliminaries

 \subsection{Good and almost good projective structures}

-Let $F$ be $\s^2$ with finitely many disjoint points and disks removed, i.e.\ a genus-zero surface of finite type.
-Then $\pt F$ is the union of the boundary components of the removed disks.
-Let $P_F$ denote the points removed, i.e, the punctures of $F$.
+Let $F$ be a surface obtained from $\s^2$ by removing disjoint points and closed (topological) disks, i.e $F$ is a genus-zero surface.
+In addition we assume that the Euler characteristic of $F$ is non-positive.
+Then let $M$ be the union of the boundary circles of the removed disks, and let $P$ be the union of the removed points.

-A projective structure $C = (f, \rho)$ on $F$ is \bd{almost good} if it satisfies the following conditions:\\ (i) $\rho\colon \po(F) \to \psl$ is the trivial representation $\rho_{id}$ (and therefore the domain of $f$ is $F$);\\ (ii) $f$ continuously extends to $P_F$, so that $P_F$ is the set of ramification points of the extension;\\ (iii) there exists a surface $R$ of finite type embedded in $\rs$ such that, via (the extension of) $f$, each point of $P_F$ maps to a puncture of $R$ and each component of $\pt F$ covers a component of $\pt R$, and \\ (iv) $f(P_F) \cup f(\pt F)$ is $not$ connected.
+A projective structure $C = (f, \rho)$ on the surface $F$ is \textit{almost good} if: \bb{itemize} \item[(i)] $\rho\colon \po(F) \to \psl$ is the trivial representation (so that the domain of $f$ is $F$), \ee{itemize} and there is a genus-zero surface $R$ embedded in $\rs$ such that \begin{itemize} \item[(ii)] $f$ continuously extends to $P$, taking $P$ into the set of punctures of $R$ , and \item[(iii)] each component of $M$, via $f$, covers a boundary component of $R$. \end{itemize}

-Note that (iv) implies that the Euler characteristic of $F$ is non-positive.
-The surface $R \st \rs$ is called a {\bf support} of the almost good projective structure $C$.
-The support $R$ can be chosen uniquely so that $P_R = f(P_F)$ and $\pt R = f(\pt F)$, where $P_R$ is the set of the punctures of $R$ (for a general support, we only have $P_R \supset f(P_F)$ and $\pt R \supset f(\pt F)$).
-This unique support is called the {\bf full support} of the almost good structure $C = (f, \rho_{id})$ and denoted by $Supp(C)$ or, alternatively, $Supp_f(F)$.
-Note that Condition (iii) implies that $f$ has the lifting property along every path $p$ on $\rs$ such that $p$ is disjoint from the punctures of $R$ and $p$ does $not$ cross the boundary components of $R$.
+The surface $R$ is called a {\it support} of the almost good projective structure $C$.
+Then there is a unique component of $\rs \sm f(P \cup M)$ in $\rs$ that is also a support of $C$, and it is contained in $R$.
+Thus we call the component the {\it full support} of $C$ and denote it by ${\it Supp}(C)$ or, alternatively, ${\it Supp}_f(F)$ to indicate the associated developing map.
+Clearly the developing map $f\cn F \to \rs$ has the lifting property along every path disjoint from the boundary of ${\it Supp}(C)$.